Note: Printed programs will not be provided on-site

 Discussion will also focus on bringing together traditional sectors and settings while incorporating new care models and technologies.
 In advance of the session, we invite you to bring forward examples and use cases that can be discussed at our workshop.

-EMPOWERING THE HEALTHCARE CONSUMER: THE VISION
+EMPOWERING THE HEALTHCARE CONSUMER: THE CITIZENS' VISION FOR DIGITAL HEALTH

 Infoway has engaged Canadians to co-design a vision for patient empowerment.
 In this session, you will learn about this engagement process and how Canadians want to be engaged.
 In addition, and with fellow participants, you will discuss enablers to make this vision a reality and hear about Infoway’s plans moving forward.